MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/configuring-certificates-imported-using-mmc.md

 manager: "anneta"
 ---
 # Configuring Certificates Imported Using MMC
-After you have imported certificates using the Certificates snap-in for the [!INCLUDE[btsCoName](../../includes/btsconame-md.md)] Management Console (MMC), you must configure their use.
+After you have imported certificates using the Certificates snap-in for the Microsoft Management Console (MMC), you must configure their use.
 This requires configuring the BizTalk Group, the BizTalk Host and Isolated Host service accounts, Partner Interface Processes (PIPs), trading partner agreements, and partners.
 You must perform the following steps:

 > [!NOTE]
 >  If you use the CertWizard utility to import and configure a certificate, you do not have to perform these manual steps.